srlinuxeurope/DCFPartnerHackathon/srl-telemetry-ndk-lab/README.md

     sample-interval: 5s

 ```
-> Just need to update the grafana dashboard
+> You just need to update the grafana dashboard and include the new panel.

 ### 6. NDK Agent -  Save the config. in the Git Repository